moirei/vuetify-dynamic-form/README.md

-# vuetify-dynamic-form
+# vuetify-dynamic-form (Vue 2)

 Defining and creating form components and their validation can be tedious and repetitive.
-This form allows you to dynamically define form inputs with configurable options.
+This package allows you to dynamically define form inputs with configurable options.

 <img src="./public/form-input.PNG" alt="demo" width="100%"/>